General-Meow/DesignPatterns/README.md

 - Classes should be open for extension and closed to modification
 - Depend on Abstracts and not on concreate implementations - aka dependency inversion principle (the inversion bit means that your typical thinking is inverted in that you now depend on abstract high level components)
 - Principle of least knowledge. - Talk to only your immediate friends.
 This is basically only call methods on youself, on objects provided to you via a parameter.
 Try and have your classes import less and know less about other clases.
-- Dont call us, we'll call you - Have high level components decide and call low level components
+- Dont call us, we'll call you - Have high level components decide and call low level components.
+Helps avoid code rot, spaghetti code.
+- A class should have only one reason to change - More responsibilies of a class the more chance of a change.
+The more a class deals with one or one set of things the more cohesive it is, if its doing alot of unrelated things then its has low cohesion.

 ## Design patterns